 - (a) Amount represents the aggregate grant date fair value in the year granted in accordance with FASB ASC Topic 718.
-Assumptions made in the valuation of these awards are disclosed in Note 1(e) of the Notes to the Consolidated Financial Statements in this Form 10-K. - (b) Amount represents the total non-equity incentive plan amounts which have been approved by the Board of Directors as of the date of this filing, and are disclosed for the year in which they were earned (i.e., the year to which the service relates). - (c) Amount represents additional compensation as disclosed in the All Other Compensation Table below. - (d) Dr. Rosol's salary for the fiscal year ended December 31, 2021 includes an additional \$26,026 for his service on the Executive Leadership Committee following Mr. Latkin's separation from the Company. - (e) Dr. Mikhail commenced employment with the Company effective October 1, 2021. - (f) Ms. Eves's salary for the fiscal year ended December 31, 2021 includes an additional \$14,872 for her service on the Executive Leadership Committee following Mr. Latkin's separation from the Company. - (g) Mr. Latkin separated from the Company effective October 24, 2021. - (h) Mr. Kaufman separated from the Company effective May 7, 2021.
+Assumptions made in the valuation of these awards are disclosed in Note 1(e) of the Notes to the Consolidated Financial Statements in this Form 10-K. - (b) Amount represents the total non-equity incentive plan amounts which are disclosed for the year in which they were earned (i.e., the year to which the service relates).
+Non-equity incentive plan amounts for 2022 have not been approved by the Board of Directors as of the date of this filing and are therefore disclosed as 100% of the target amount.
+Once approved by the Board of Directors, the actual cash bonus amounts will be disclosed in a Current Report on Form 8-K. - (c) Amount represents additional compensation as disclosed in the All Other Compensation Table below. - (d) Dr. Rosol's salary for the fiscal years ended December 31, 2022 and 2021 includes an additional \$11,667 and \$26,026, respectively, for his service on the Executive Leadership Committee. - (e) Ms. Eves's salary for the fiscal years ended December 31, 2022 and 2021 includes an additional \$6,667 and \$14,872, respectively, for her service on the Executive Leadership Committee.